sonu-gupta/MalReG/README.md

 ## Dataset

-The annotated retweeter groups are available at https://tinyurl.com/yawz6z6h.
+The annotated retweeter groups are available in the dataset folder.

+The dataset is in JSON format.
+It can be easily exported to MongoDB.

+Every collection has three fields: id, group_ids, and label.

+id is a unique identifier for each group.<br>
+group_ids consists of a list of Twitter ids of the users for that particular group.<br>
+label is a boolean field.
+It is either True or False.

 Contact sonug@iiitd.ac.in for more details.

 To cite, please use the following: